-FY 2020-21 FY 2021-22 CURRENT LAW EXECUTIVE HOUSE SENATE County Coronavirus Related Youth Funding Sec.
+FY 2020-21 FY 2021-22 CURRENT LAW EXECUTIVE HOUSE SENATE HOUSE JUNE OMNIBUS County Coronavirus Related Youth Funding Sec.
 1914.
 From the funds appropriated in part 1 for county coronavirus related youth funding, \$250,000.00 is allocated to a county with a population between 344,000 and 347,000 according to the most recent federal decennial census.
-The grant shall be allocated by the county to a network of human service providers and local youth development organizations to do all of the following: (a) Provide daily academic and skills-building programs for youths. (b) Offer tutoring to low-income families. (c) Create mentoring programs to connect youth with youth or adult mentors in the community. (d) Establish a connection with families in low-income neighborhoods.
+The grant shall be allocated by the county to a network of human service providers and local youth development organizations to do all of the following: Striking current law.
 Striking current law.
 Striking current law.
-Healthy Communities Grant Sec.
-1915.
-From the funds appropriated in part 1 for healthy communities grant, \$300,000.00 shall be allocated for a 1-time grant to Leaders Advancing and Helping Communities for community healthy living, obesity prevention, and substance abuse prevention programs.
-Striking current law.
+Striking current law. (a) Provide daily academic and skills-building programs for youths. (b) Offer tutoring to low-income families. (c) Create mentoring programs to connect youth with youth or adult mentors in the community. (d) Establish a connection with families in low-income neighborhoods.
 Sec.
-1915.
-No changes from current law.
+1914.
+New Senate language.
+Does not include.
+Sec.
+1914.
+(1) From the funds appropriated in part 1 for nursing capacity and diversity pilot, the department shall appropriate \$100.00 for an enhanced nursing capacity and diversity pilot project administered by a college of nursing at a 4-year state university located in a city with a population between 100,000 and 200,000 within a county with a population between 450,000 and 800,000, according to the most recent federal decennial census.
+Does not include.